ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/integer-vs-floats/integer-float-conversions.md

 ### Type conversions

-You might argue that conversion of an `int16_t` to `float` or `double` is a promotion, but it's not that simple.
+You might argue that conversion of an `int16_t` to `float` or `double` is a promotion but it's not that simple.

-While a demotion does not always need an instruction to take place, usually a promotion requires an instruction to zero or sign-extend the contents of a register.
-However, this can be achieved using other ways also.
-When the compiler can detect a specific pattern it can skip the zero/sign-extend instructions and solve the problem by mere shuffling/rearranging the bytes.
+While a demotion does not always need an instruction to take place, a promotion usually requires an instruction to zero or sign-extend the contents of a register.
+However, this can be achieved using other ways as well.
+When the compiler detects a specific pattern, it can skip the zero/sign-extend instructions and solve the problem by mere shuffling/rearranging the bytes.

 An example of skipping an instruction is shown below: